SeechRobin/iwoca/README.md

 ## Overview

 I completed the project in about 5hrs, I've listed my approach and the structure below.
-The webapp was deployed on [Netlify](https://iwoca-calculators.netlify.com/)
+The webapp is deployed on [Netlify](https://iwoca-calculators.netlify.com/)

 ## Approach